MicrosoftDocs/azure-media-services/media-services/latest/includes/term-live-stream.md

 title: Live stream
 ---

-**Live stream** - When live video and audio is transmitted by an on-premises encoder, and is received by a streaming service that serves the media content to client players.
+**Live stream** - the delivery of live video and/or audio content to an audience close to the time when the content is being produced.